Model-Based Reinforcement Learning with Multinomial Logistic Function Approximation: Algorithm and Main Results

 \end{lemma} This optimism guarantee is crucial because it allows us to work with the estimated value function which is under our control rather than working with the unknown optimal value function.
-Next, we show that the value iteration per step is bounded. \begin{lemma}[Concentration of the value function] Suppose that Lemma~\ref{lemma_theta hat concentration} holds for all $k \in [\TotalEpisodes]$.
-For $\delta \in (0,1)$ and for any $h \in [\HorizonLength]$, we have
+Next, we show that the error induced by the value iteration per step is bounded.